Cuomo outraises Nixon, but questions about donors linger

 The sizeable lead gives Cuomo a huge advantage going into the final leg of the Sept.
 13 primary.
 But Nixon has sought to turn Cuomo's prolific fundraising against him.
 She has criticized him for not returning old donations from Donald Trump made years before Trump was elected president, and for relying on wealthy donors instead of more modest contributions from everyday New Yorkers.

-Cuomo also has faced calls to return or donate hundreds of thousands of dollars in contributions from developers convicted last week in the bid-rigging case against Alain Kaloyeros, the former head of SUNY Polytechnic Institute and once a leading economic development leader in Cuomo's administration.
+On Tuesday, Cuomo announced plans to donate to charity more than $500,000 in contributions from developers convicted last week in the bid-rigging case against Alain Kaloyeros, the former head of SUNY Polytechnic Institute and once a leading economic development leader in Cuomo's administration.

-Cuomo moved those contributions to a separate account when Kaloyeros was charged two years ago but hasn't announced his plans for the money.
-He has said he will await direction from prosecutors before deciding.
+Cuomo initially moved the money to a separate account after Kaloyeros was charged two years ago, saying he would await direction from prosecutors before deciding what to do with it.
+Preet Bharara, the former U.S. Attorney whose office first brought the charges, dismissed Cuomo's plan before offering his own advice.

-"I want to make sure I get their input in what we should do with the funding," he told reporters last week.

-Preet Bharara, the former U.S. Attorney whose office first brought the charges, dismissed that idea.

 "Federal prosecutors don't give such guidance," he tweeted Friday.
 "But former prosecutors can - just return the money."